 The pancreas is a vital abdominal organ responsible for production of digestive juices and hormones for the control of blood sugar.
 A tumour which arises in this organ is very dangerous and is most of the time cancerous.

-Cancer is a special type of disease characterized by awry cells that don’t follow the normal checks and balances system prevailing in the body to control the growth of the new cells in the body.
-Pancreatic cancer happens when these awry cells start growing in the pancreas.
-These abnormal cells once formed continue multiplying in the tissue particularly exocrine cells forming lumps or masses of tissue named tumor.
-Tumors then intervene the major activities of the pancreas.
-Tumor staying at a particular point of the pancreas and demonstrating limited growth is generally considered as benign.
+Cancer is a special type of disease characterized by abnormal cells that don’t follow the normal checks and balances system prevailing in the body to control the growth of the new cells in the body.
+These abnormal cells once formed continue multiplying and cause interference with the normal functioning of the gland.

 Cancer affecting exocrine pancreatic functions is: